cioudfox/ECS-189-Project/ProjectDocument.md

 **UP TO YOU IF YOU WANT TO MAKE YOUR OWN CATEGORY**

-## Audio
+## Audio - Hongye Xu, Megan Liu

 Our audio and sound effects have an upbeat vibe and consist of jazzy electronic keyboard and drums, in order to match the pleasant energy of exploring a fantasy landscape and fighting constant mobs.

 To implement our audio system, we used a sound manager script adapted from "Introduction to AUDIO in Unity" by Brackeys.
 The public sound manager allowed us to easily attach audio clips and customize title, volume, pitch, and loop from the editor, as well as play any of the attached audios in other scripts.
+[Sound Manager Class, referencing assignment 1 Captain's sound manager](https://github.com/cioudfox/ECS-189-Project/blob/f12713189b42f11b884d53a79a240c921986cd05/Generic%20Project%20Name/Assets/Scripts/SoundManager.cs#L13).

 **1) [Crystal Caves Music](https://www.gamedevmarket.net/asset/crystal-cavern-game-assets-music)**